freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 $secret = 'mydeepestdarkestsecret';
 ```

-Now extract the Github event from the request headers.
+Now extract the GitHub event from the request headers.

 ```php
 $headers = getallheaders();
 $event = $headers['X-Github-Event'];
 ```

-Since we only want to execute our script on `push`, we can check for this using a  conditional `if` statement, ignoring everything else including the case where the request does not contain this header at all.
+Since we only want to execute our script on `push`, we can check for this using a conditional `if` statement.

 ```php
 if ($event == 'push') {